Close

 This all culminated in a map that was close to 20 metres long, took a full week to complete and spanned the length and breadth of Greater Manchester, from the suburbs of Stockport and Bury to Tameside and Salford.
 Looking back, this piece was a testament to a city that is as diverse as it is inspiring.

-Kin + Carta Edinburgh Doodle Map Mural
+KJ Tait Edinburgh Doodle Map Mural

 For those unable to take the trip across the border this mural is available to buy through my store.